endoit/siebelScriptsEditor/documentation.md

 In the future, when changing any setting, the extension should be reloaded with the **Reload** button.

 > Alternatively, you can also restart VS Code.

+### 2.1.3.
+Getting workspace data from REST

+This feature needs an integration object imported into Siebel, which can be found in the repository, under the name [BaseWorkspaceIOB.sif](BaseWorkspaceIOB.sif).
+The integration object makes it possible to get information about workspaces (name, status and who created it) using the Siebel REST API.
+Then the workspace, into which the integration object was imported should be merged into the primary branch (this workspace is the value given for the EAI Object Manager component, Workspace Branch Name parameter, usually MAIN).

 ## 2.3.
 User interface